element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `rc_third_party_invite`

-*(object)* This option ratelimits 3PID invites (i.e. invites sent to a third-party ID such as an email address or a phone number) based on the account that’s sending the invite.
+*(object)* This option ratelimits 3PID invites (i.e. invites sent to a third-party ID such as an email address or a phone number) based on the account that's sending the invite.

 This setting has the following sub-options: